 Also on display at the Demo Day was an embedded alarm system for houseplants, created by Kayla Becker, a first‑year electrical engineering student and winner of the People’s Choice Award.
 Her system uses soil moisture sensing and external plant data to determine when a plant needs water, applying calibration and averaging techniques to reduce sensor noise.

-Other projects demonstrated the diversity of the Threads, from digital signal processing through a fully functional electronic piano, to a systems architecture projects that broke complex processors and compilers into accessible, working components.
+Other projects demonstrated the diversity of the threads, from digital signal processing through a fully functional electronic piano, to a systems architecture project that broke complex processors and compilers into accessible, working components.

 “This wasn’t just a competition,” Raju said.
 “It was a learning space, a mentoring space, and a way for students to see themselves reflected in the curriculum.
 That’s exactly what we hoped Innovate ECE would become.”